ferrilab/radium/README.md

 ## Target Architecture Compatibility

 Not all Rust targets have symbols for atomic types!
-The compiler knows what targets have what atomics, but does not expose this information on the stable channel for libraries to use.
+The compiler knows what targets have what atomics, but does not yet expose this information on the stable channel for libraries to use.

 As such, `radium` uses a build script to detect the target architecture and emit our own directives that mark the presence or absence of an atomic integer.